mcclaskey/batch_fslstats/README.md

 ```
 which virtualenvwrapper.sh
 ```
 The location to the shell file will print into the terminal window.
-Make a note of it because you will need it for the next step.
+Make a note of it because you will need it for your shell configuration file.

 Next you need to modify the shell configuration file to do 3 things:
 1. define where to store the virtual environments
 2. define the default project location, and
 3. run the `virtualenvwrapper.sh` file.

+Detailed instructions for this step are currently explained [on this page](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#shell-startup-file) but I will list the minimum necessary steps here.

 Your shell configuration file is either `.bashrc` if on linux or `.zshrc` if on a newer mac and these are located in your home `~/` directory.
-Detailed instructions for this step are currently explained [on this page](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#shell-startup-file) but I will list the minimum necessary steps here.
-You will now need to open your `.bashrc` file in a text editor.

-If you are on a WSL, open your `.bashrc` file in your Windows File Explorer.
-This file is located in the home directory of your WSL's username.
+If you are on a WSL, open your `.bashrc` file in notepad via your Windows File Explorer.
 The official address of your wsl is likely `\\wsl.localhost\`, thus your `.bashrc` file is likely  `\\wsl.localhost\Ubuntu\home\USERNAME\.bashrc`.
 You may also be able to navigate there using a link in the sidebar.

 Otherwise, open it directly in Linux by typing this in the command line if you use a bash shell (which is the default for WSL):
 ```